Memo5679/BluetoothCounter/Bluetooth Counter by App inventor/README.md

 This app was built to check social divergence during a pandemic, such as the viral epidemic in 2020, to be used in an exhibition hall or a wedding hall on tablets around the place to ensure that within the Bluetooth range there are no more than 10 people; Otherwise, a sound, vibration, and sentence will be sounded within the number of devices.

-A previous mission I did and helped me with this project: https://github.com/Memo5679/Algorithm-for-Social-Distancing-/blob/master/Algorithm%20for%20Social%20Distancing%20.pdf
+A previous mission I did and helped me with this project: Algorithm for Social Distancing https://github.com/Memo5679/Algorithm-for-Social-Distancing-/blob/master/Algorithm%20for%20Social%20Distancing%20.pdf

 The design interface and what was used, I used the button to start the scan and stop to pause and switch to change between the number allowed during the Bluetooth range 3 or 10, and a list of devices that were found shows the Mac Study and after that.